Frequently Asked Questions

 Other than the option to pick your own, we do not.

 Yes!
 The strawberries and peas are easy for a child of any age to pick.
 During the fall, our apple trees have plenty of apples that hang low enough for a child to pick themselves.
 And they can spend as long as they would like to search for the “perfect” pumpkin in the patch.
-Please keep your children close to you as there can be a lot of traffic and please have respect for the other customers that are picking as well.
+Please be mindful of their whereabouts and keep them close to you as there can be a lot of traffic and please have respect for the other customers that are picking as well.
+Thank you for your cooperation

 No we do not, but if you want to enter the orchard you must purchase a bag for picking and you have to pay for everything that you pick.
 We do not allow people to just go into the orchard to take pictures/wander around if there is no intention on purchasing anything.
 Thank you for your understanding.